joehinkle11/LuaSwift/README.md

 The idea of the `Lua` target in this package is to just expose as much of the C API of Lua but as methods on the `LuaState` type (which is simply a struct with a reference to the underlying C lua_State object).

+### LuaHelpers Target

+Todo.
+Adds additional extensions to the `LuaState` type and helpers for interop with Swift/Lua.

+### LuaSwift Target

+This is the one you should be importing.
+This target simply imports both the `Lua` and `LuaHelpers` targets.

 ## Platform Support

 LuaSwift supports all platforms that Swift supports: